 But all is not lost, by taking a few simple steps and viewing your property through the eyes of the buyer, will help prepare your home for sale.
 Helping the buyer picture themselves living in your home; will sell your property faster but they can’t do this if it’s overflowing with your belongings.

 You can seek the advice from a friend, estate agent or hire a professional stager who will use simple techniques that will make the most of your property so that it appeals to the greatest number of buyers.
 They will help buyers to easily visualise how they can use the space to suit their needs and work to ensure they are given no reason to find fault with your property.

 Clear the clutter

-Buyers like to snoop they will open all wardrobes and presses so don’t have them overflowing.
+Buyers like to snoop.
+They will open all wardrobes and presses so don’t have them overflowing.
 You want to create the illusion of ample space so make sure they are neat, tidy and half empty.

-When decluttering it helps to make three piles – Keep | Donate | Dump
+When decluttering it helps to make three piles:

-Items you want to keep can be stored with friends or family if they have space or you can use a local self-storage company like Nesta Storage.
+- Keep and store – Items you want to keep can be stored with friends or family if they have space or you can use a local self-storage company like Nesta Storage.

-Less is more when presenting your property for sale; with less clutter your property looks bigger and will be far more appealing to potential buyers.
+Less is more when presenting your property for sale; with less clutter, your property looks bigger and will be far more appealing to potential buyers.

-- Bedrooms – remove extra furniture, this will make the space look bigger
+- Bedrooms – Remove extra furniture, this will make the space look bigger

-- Wardrobes – remove half the clothes and keep shelves and floor space clear
+- Wardrobes – Remove half the clothes and keep shelves and floor space clear

-- Bathrooms – clear out cabinets and only store what is really needed.
+- Bathrooms – Clear out cabinets and only store what is really needed.

 - Hallway – Keep this space clear and open as possible, keep coats and shoes out of sight

-- Furniture – reduce the amount of furniture so there is an open flow in each room
+- Furniture – Reduce the amount of furniture so there is an open flow in each room

-- Photos – take down personal photos so buyers can visualise themselves living in the house
+- Photos – Take down personal photos so buyers can visualise themselves living in the house

 - Kitchen worktops – Have only the essentials like kettle and microwave on display.

-- Kitchen Cabinets – don’t have them overflowing, have everything stored neatly and organised
+- Kitchen Cabinets – Don’t have them overflowing, have everything stored neatly and organised

-- Children’s toys – give each child a storage box that they can fill with the essential toys.
-Everything else can be stored out of sight it also makes for easy clean-up for viewings.
+- Children’s toys – Give each child a storage box that they can fill with the essential toys.
+Everything else can be stored out of sight.
+It also makes for easy clean-up for viewings.